 - Polarisation - can be horizontal or vertical.

-A QUATTRO LNB (Low Noise Block) downconverter can support all KU sub-bands simultaneously, i.e. is ready to support reception of any number of transponders from the same satellite.
-The recommendation is to use QUATTRO LNBs for each antenna (in connection with multi-switches).
+- A Quattro LNB is recommended for each antenna, in connection with multi-switches: such a configuration can support all Ku sub-bands simultaneously, i.e. is ready to support reception of any number of transponders from the same satellite.

 In order to connect LNB with DVB multiswitch four coaxial RF connector cables are needed.
 Each DVB multiswitch can support multiple inputs (one or more LNBs) and multiple outputs to DVB receivers.
 Each transponder requires one separate receiver.